andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 A phone that you take for granted until it's gone.

 Maybe I got crazy and put it in another pocket?
 I frantically pat myself down like I'm doing the Macarena at a minor league baseball game in 1997.
-No matter what lame dance moves I do nothing seems to conjure a cellular device.

 And a sinking realization sets in that I probably lost it forever.
 Doomed to a snow covered grave on the Montezuma Bowl at Arapahoe basin.

-I'm currently riding the Zuma Chair, the loading area of which initiated my current predicament no more than half an hour ago.
-I was waiting to board the lift when a tight three-part harmony surfing the rollicking waves of an Americana string band tickled my eardrum.
+I'm currently riding the Zuma Chair, the loading area of which initiated my current predicament a half hour ago.
+I was waiting to board when a tight three-part harmony surfing atop the rollicking waves of an Americana string band tickled my eardrum.
 I look to the liftie whose speakers are guilty of the auditive allurement,

 "Damn, these guys kick ass, who are they?"

-"Yeah they are pretty great, it's a group called The Last Revel."
+"The Last Revel, my buddy just turned me on to them."

 "Hell yeah!
-I'm gonna turn em on right now.
+I'm gonna turn 'em on right now.
 Thanks boss."

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/17bRvTnijKoadjX2ZGNibY?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 And so I do.
 Or at least attempt to.
 The lower regions of the Montezuma Bowl are cellularly challenged so the jam sesh is postponed till the upper reaches of the bowl.
-I dart left off the lift about for about a hundred yards with The Last Revel rocking in my ears.
+At the top of the lift I dart left for about a hundred yards with my new favorite band rocking in my ears.
 I click out of my skis for my third & final hike up to the Zuma Cornice.
 It's not an especially grueling hike, but with the 12,000'+ elevation and unsure footing it requires a deceptively high level of exertion.